 We pump out standard septic tanks, long drops and grease traps every three years for properties in the former Waitakere City Council area.

-Property owners pay a targeted rate for this service, but still need to arrange their own inspections with a private company.
+If you own property in this area, you pay a targeted rate for this service, but you still need to arrange your own inspections with a private company every three years.

-This does not cover secondary or tertiary systems, which need more frequent maintenance.
+This pump-out programme does not cover secondary or tertiary systems, which need maintenance every six months.